msteveb/tmake/README.md

 Overview of tmake
 -----------------
-Currently implementation is a usable proof-of-concept.
+tmake is a usable, proof-of-concept, advanced build system.

 It has perfectly acceptable performance for small projects (~1000 files), but slows down beyond that.
 It also has no support for parallel builds.